hole19/kt-paperclip-av-transcoder/README.md

 # Paperclip Transcoder

-Audio/Video Transcoder for Paperclip using FFMPEG/Avconv.
+Audio/Video Transcoder for kt-paperclip using FFMPEG/Avconv.

 This is a replacement for ( https://github.com/owahab/paperclip-ffmpeg ).